Scottish-Tech-Army/Volunteer-app/DEPLOYMENT.md

 14. Delete the new directory containing copy of the repo you made in step 2 and everything in it, e.g. `rm -rf volunteer-app-aws-deployment/`

 **Note: If you end up with 502 errors it is almost certain that the .env file is missing or incorrect.**

-# App deployment

-**If you're on a Mac** you can deploy the Android and iOS versions of the app.

-**If you're on Windows/Linux** you can only deploy the Android version of the app (you'll always need to get another team member with a Mac to deploy the iOS version).

-1. In the pull request for the changes you're making (e.g. a new app feature), before you submit the PR for review, update the `version` number in `app/package.json`.
-Normally for minor features/fixes, just update the last part of the version number (e.g. `"1.0.24"` becomes `"1.0.25"`).

-2. Add changelog notes - a quick summary (a line or two will usually do) of what this new version does (NB the public will see these notes in the Play Store / App Store, so keep them easy to understand and relevant to app users).
-These should be added to the 'Unreleased' section of [app/android/CHANGELOG.md](app/android/CHANGELOG.md).
-You may wish to use the structure suggested by the [Keep a Changelog](https://keepachangelog.com/) project, and use subheadings to indicate additions, changes, fixes, etc.

-3. If updating the Android version, navigate to the `app/android` directory and run `fastlane pre_beta`.
-This will update the Android version code (a unique build number), generate a version-specific changelog (`app/android/app/fastlane/metadata/android/en-GB/changelogs/<versionCode>.txt`) from your updates in CHANGELOG.md, and update CHANGELOG.md to move the unreleased changes to the new version.

-4. Get your pull request approved as you normally would.
-When you're ready to merge your code into the `main` branch and deploy the updated app, double-check your version numbers in the previous steps are still right compared to what's in `main` (somebody else could have merged in code recently and changed the version numbers since you last checked - if you need to, update the version numbers before merging).

-5. In `/app/src/Config/index.ts` set `STA_BASE_URL` to point to the external URL `'https://the-sta.com'` -- not to your localhost or its IP address, otherwise the app won't be able to connect to the API when it's installed on someone's phone.

-   ## Google Play Store (Android)

-6. Go to the `/app/android` directory in a terminal window and run the command `fastlane beta`.
-You'll be prompted twice at the beginning for passwords -- both are the password you got for the `my-release-key.keystore` file in the [Setup to deploy the app section](#setup-to-deploy-the-app) above.

-   > The process can take a while (sometimes 30 minutes or more)!
-If it fails, try [the troubleshooting tips here](https://thecodingmachine.github.io/react-native-boilerplate/docs/BetaBuild/#troubleshooting), see [Google Play Store known issues](#google-play-store-known-issues) below or ask for help on the team Slack channel if you can't figure it out.

-7. If you have access, check in the [Google Play Console](https://play.google.com/console) that the new version of the app has successfully been added (Volunteer app > Release > Internal testing) -- you should see the new version number next to 'Latest release' under 'Track summary'.

-8. Download the updated version of the app to your Android phone ([see download instructions](#download-the-app) near the top of this README).
-On the Google Play Store screen, there should be an 'Update' button to download the latest version of the app to your device.

-   ### Google Play Store known issues

-   - If you encounter an error containing `Java heap space` during the deployment, you can try closing any unessential programs or tabs (or just restart your machine) and re-try the `fastland beta` command.
-If the error appears again, add this property `org.gradle.jvmargs=-Xmx4608M` to your android/gradle.properties file and run again.

-   - Near the end of the deployment process an AAB file is uploaded to the Google Play Store.
-This can take some time (e.g. 20 minutes on slow internet connections).
-It should be working, unless you get a `HTTPClient::SendTimeoutError: execution expired` error message in your terminal window.
-If the Fastlane process fails for this reason, you may need to run it again.

-   ## TestFlight (iOS)

-9. Make sure you have your email set in the  `APPLE_ID` variable in `app/.env`.

-10. Go to the `/app/ios` directory in a terminal window and run the command `fastlane beta`.
-You'll be prompted to login (maybe several times) with your App Store Connect login.
-    > The process can take a while (sometimes 30 minutes or more)!
-If it fails, try [the troubleshooting tips here](https://thecodingmachine.github.io/react-native-boilerplate/docs/BetaBuild/#troubleshooting), or ask for help on the team Slack channel if you can't figure it out.

-11. If you have access, check in the [App Store Connect](https://appstoreconnect.apple.com/apps) that the new version of the app has successfully been uploaded and processed (STA Volunteer app > TestFlight) -- you should see the new build number below the latest version.

-12. If you are part of the iOS beta test group, you should get a notification on your phone from TestFlight that a new version is available to test.
-Download the updated version of the app to your iPhone ([see download instructions](#download-the-app) near the top of this README).